 These types are robust, making them ideal for sound reinforcement uses.
 They are both reliable and cheap to manufacture.
 They have a high tolerance to high sound pressure levels and require no power supply.
 Dynamic microphones are ideal for recording loud, amplified instruments and drums.

 They tend to accentuate frequencies, thus, exciting and flattering singers.
 These have a limited frequency response to 16kHz and have a low output that makes them insensitive to studio work.
-They offer fixed un-switched polar patterns of Omni-directional and cardioid.
+They offer fixed un-switched polar patterns of omni-directional and cardioid.

-Dynamic mics are ideal for general purpose only and use a simple design with few moving parts.
+Dynamic mics are ideal for general purposes only and use a simple design with few moving parts.
 They are versatile, relatively sturdy, and resilient to rough handling.
 These mics are best suited for handling high volume levels, such as from amplifiers and musical instruments.
 They do not require batteries or external power and lack an internal amplifier.

 The diaphragm is attached to the coil, and when it vibrates in response to incoming sound waves, the coil moves backward and forward surpassing the magnet.
 The current created is then channeled from the microphone along wires.
 They have tailored frequency responses for particular applications.